If you think you need to jet away to an exotic destination to feel the sand between your toes on your wedding day, then you’re mistaken.

 Expect the best night’s sleep at The Quay Hotel – the hotel’s 74 bedrooms are super luxurious and are made of up suites and penthouses, all of which have lovely views.

-17. Salcombe Harbour Hotel & Spa – Devon
+16. Salcombe Harbour Hotel & Spa – Salcombe, Devon

-While your wedding breakfast is set – your first as a married couple – up to 80 guests can seat comfortably.
+Enjoy your wedding breakfast with up to 80 guests before partying the night away.
 Equipped with dance floor and a private bar, you’re welcome to invite additional guests for your evening celebrations of up to 150 total guests.

 READ MORE: The World’s Best Beach Wedding Destinations

-If you’re set on having your wedding on the beach itself, don’t forget to follow our 10 top tips for getting married outside.
+If you’re set on having your wedding on the beach itself, don’t forget to take a look at our outdoor wedding ideas.